Promotion of breastfeeding

 34. Husebye ES, Kleven IA, Kroken LK, Torsvik IK, Haaland OA, Markestad T. Targeted Program for Provision of Mother’s Own Milk to Very Low Birth Weight Infants.
 PEDIATRICS.
 2014 Aug 1;134(2):e489–95.

-November 2022 / 2nd edition / previous edition reviewed by Gianni ML / next revision: 2025
+Second edition / September 2022 / previous edition reviewed by Gianni ML / next revision: 2025

 Recommended citation